Are you tough enough to mess with them?

-From another angle (print is labeled from 1870s) we see the offices of the Trubune, the Times and the World.
-The New York World at this time was under publisher Marble Manton was disreputable and unsuccessful.
+From another angle (print is labeled from the 1870s) we see the offices of the Tribune, the Times and the World.
+The New York World at this time, which was under publisher Marble Manton, was disreputable and unsuccessful.

-The fate of the New York World was transformed when it was purchased by innovator Joseph Pulitzer, who modernized the publication — introducing such staples of cover photographs and banner headlines — and increased its popularity through sometimes sensational articles.
+The fate of the New York World was transformed when it was purchased by innovator Joseph Pulitzer, a man who modernized the publication.
+He introduced such staples of cover photographs and banner headlines and increased its popularity through sometimes sensational articles.
 (NYPL)

 This is Duane Street in the early 1900s.
 I’m including this picture because the Newsboys Lodging House, where many of the strikers resided for a nickel a night, was located at 9 Duane Street, in the shadow of the World’s distinctive tower.

-Newsboys were not the ‘plucky’, can-do ambitious entrepreneurs that pop culture has made them out to be, although sometimes (like this guy) they come close.
+Newsboys were not the ‘plucky’, can-do, ambitious entrepreneurs that pop culture has made them out to be, although sometimes (like this guy) they came close.

 A Lewis Hine photograph with the caption “Group of newsboys starting out at Brooklyn Bridge early Sunday morning.”
 The newsies got up every morning to pick up their bundle of newspapers.
 New York newspapers raised the price of these bundles during the Spanish-American War, when circulation increased.
 When the war was over, many newspapers lowered the price.
 All but the World and the Journal.
 [NYPL]

 The life of the newsie aged children prematurely.
-Getting up early, staying up late, most of them homeless and scrounging for nickels and dimes to survive, the 19th century newsboy got by on emulating adulthood.
+They got up early, stayed up late, most of them were homeless and scrounging for nickels and dimes to survive.
+The 19th-century newsboy got by on emulating adulthood.
 The boys below were photographed by Lewis Hine in St. Louis. (from Shorpy, who have a larger view)

 Hine and Staten Islander Alice Austen are the two most well-known photographers of everyday life in New York and captured life on the streets in all its unglamorized tarnish.
 Below, Austen captures a newsie hard at work in 1906.